Sriracha Roast Chicken with Sriracha Gravy

 Sriracha Roast Chicken

 I didn’t make this sriracha roast chicken recipe overly spicy so it is still approachable to most people.
 Feel free to amp up the spice to your own taste.
 We’ve also finished it with generous handfuls of chopped mint and cilantro.
 The heaping fresh herb topping is something we’ve been seeing quite a bit lately when we’ve eating out on our travels and have really been digging.
 Not that we need to travel to experience it, as Vietnamese cuisine routinely does this.
-But I think seeing the “non-Viets” doing it too has brought it back to the forefront of our kitchen thinking.

 Hope you enjoy.